espressomd/espresso/doc/sphinx/advanced_methods.rst

   * Interactions providing the elastic forces for the particles forming the surface.
 These are described below.

-To compute the elastic forces, three new bonded interactions are defined: :class:`ibm_triel`, :class:`ibm_tribend` and :class:`ibm_volCons`.
+To compute the elastic forces, three new bonded interactions are defined: :class:`espressomd.interactions.IBM_Triel`, :class:`espressomd.interactions.IBM_Tribend` and :class:`espressomd.interactions.IBM_VolCons`.

-:class:`ibm_triel` is used to compute elastic shear forces.
+:class:`espressomd.interactions.IBM_Triel` is used to compute elastic shear forces.
 To setup an interaction, use:

 ::